 Signs of Emotional Exhaustion

-There are several signs that reveal a person feels emotionally drained.
-However, these can manifest in many different ways.
+There are several emotional symptoms, as well as physical symptoms that reveal a person feels emotionally tired.
+However, these conditions can manifest in many different ways.
 For example, one person might experience bodily fatigue, while someone else becomes increasingly more irritated or annoyed by others.
-Find out more about the range of symptoms of emotional exhaustion below.
+Receive additional information about the range of symptoms of emotional exhaustion below.

-It’s difficult for those who feel emotionally drained to imagine an outcome where things get better.
+It’s difficult for those feeling depleted and overwhelmed to imagine an outcome where things get better.
 Instead, they’re trapped in feelings of dread.
 For example, they might wake up each morning believing the next 365 days will be just as tiring as they’ve been.
 Their thought pattern becomes fixated on what’s going wrong, rather than what needs to change.
-As a result, negative thoughts can consume a person’s mind and lead to even more anxiety, distress, and emotional fatigue.
+As a result, negative thoughts can consume a person’s mind and lead to even more anxiety, depression, distress, and emotional fatigue.

 2. Lack of Drive

-Emotional burnout often reflects in a person’s self-motivation levels.
+Feeling emotionally wiped out is often reflected in a person’s self-motivation levels.
 Those who push themselves the hardest, such as entrepreneurs and leaders, might find this symptom creeping into their lives after a big mistake or a failure.
 This is because self-starters who set high goals emotionally invest in their dreams.
-When they don’t work out as planned, these letdowns can be mentally anguishing, leading to emotional exhaustion.
+When they don’t work out as planned, these letdowns can be mentally anguishing, leading to emotional exhaustion and even depression.
 Due to this, a person might experience a lack of desire to perform well, challenge themselves, meet deadlines, or learn how to become a greater asset to the business.

 3. Mood Swings